-"Sync" is a word which generates plenty of emotion and opinion.
-Easily the most controversial feature of modern DJing, people argue it's use means the person is not a DJ.
-It certainly removes a major skill element from DJing, namely beat-matching, however it also provides the DJ with a lot more time and control to do more complex techniques.
-Here are a few uses of sync that don't summon DJ Satan to drag you to hell:
+"Sync" is a word which conjured mixed feelings for most DJs.
+Easily the most controversial feature of modern DJing, people argue its use means the person lacks skill.
+It certainly removes a major technique element from DJing, namely beat-matching, however, it also provides the DJ with a lot more time and control to do more complex techniques.
+Here are a few uses of sync that will actually expand your creative possibilities while still maintaining your claim of talent.

 1. Allows Massive BPM Changes During a Mix

 This is one of the only times I use sync.
 I like beatmatching, it's a big part of the fun and challenge, but I have my limit of skill.
 When I'm mixing two tracks with largely different BPMs, you may want to mix them in at one BPM and mix out in another.